3 The Multiple Linear Regression Model

 c(predicted_bias = bias_predicted,

-observed_gap = bias_observed)
+observed_gap = bias_observed)predicted_bias.exper observed_gap.educ

 -0.05760581 -0.05760581

-The two numbers should coincide up to floating-point precision — this is the OVB formula working at the algebraic level, not an approximation.
+The two numbers should coincide up to floating-point precision — this is the multivariable OVB extension stated in §3.9 (callout Extension: more than one omitted variable) at work, applied here to the two omitted regressors exper and tenure simultaneously.
 The simple-regression slope on educ differs from the multiple-regression slope by exactly \(\hat\beta_{\text{exper}}\tilde\delta_{\text{exper}} + \hat\beta_{\text{tenure}}\tilde\delta_{\text{tenure}}\).

 Both exper and tenure have positive returns (\(\hat\beta_2, \hat\beta_3 > 0\)).
 But exper is negatively correlated with educ (\(\tilde\delta_{\text{exper}} < 0\)), and this dominates.
 The product \(\hat\beta_2\tilde\delta_{\text{exper}}\) is negative; omitting experience therefore drags the short-regression slope on educ downward relative to the long regression.
 The 2$$2 sign table above captures this exactly.